-(r) Impairment of assets
+(r) IMPAIRMENT OF ASSETS

 Goodwill and intangible assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment, or more frequently if events or changes in circumstances indicate that they might be impaired.
-Other assets, property, plant and equipment (refer Note 1(t)) and inventories (refer Note 1(q)) are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Other assets, property, plant and equipment (refer Note 1(t)) and inventories (refer Note 1(a)) are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.